-HLA-DRA is one of the HLA class II alpha chain paralogues.
-This class II molecule is a heterodimer consisting of an alpha and a beta chain, both anchored in the membrane.
+HLA-DRB1 belongs to the HLA class II beta chain paralogs.
+The class II molecule is a heterodimer consisting of an alpha (DRA) and a beta chain (DRB), both anchored in the membrane.
 It plays a central role in the immune system by presenting peptides derived from extracellular proteins.
 Class II molecules are expressed in antigen presenting cells (APC: B lymphocytes, dendritic cells, macrophages).
-The alpha chain is approximately 33-35 kDa and its gene contains 5 exons.
-Exon 1 encodes the leader peptide, exons 2 and 3 encode the two extracellular domains, and exon 4 encodes the transmembrane domain and the cytoplasmic tail.
-DRA does not have polymorphisms in the peptide binding part and acts as the sole alpha chain for DRB1, DRB3, DRB4 and DRB5.
+The beta chain is approximately 26-28 kDa.
+It is encoded by 6 exons.
+Exon one encodes the leader peptide; exons 2 and 3 encode the two extracellular domains; exon 4 encodes the transmembrane domain; and exon 5 encodes the cytoplasmic tail.
+Within the DR molecule the beta chain contains all the polymorphisms specifying the peptide binding specificities.
+Hundreds of DRB1 alleles have been described and typing for these polymorphisms is routinely done for bone marrow and kidney transplantation.
+DRB1 is expressed at a level five times higher than its paralogs DRB3, DRB4 and DRB5.
+DRB1 is present in all individuals.
+Allelic variants of DRB1 are linked with either none or one of the genes DRB3, DRB4 and DRB5.
+There are 4 related pseudogenes: DRB2, DRB6, DRB7, DRB8 and DRB9.